ic3-software/ic3-demo-embedded-react/README.md

 ## ic3 Dashboards Integration

-A working example for embedding an icCube Dashboards instance via an iFrame or a DIV.
+A working example for embedding an icCube Dashboards instance via an `iframe` or a `div`.

 This example is showing how to use the icCube Dashboards API to drive the icCube Dashboards instance from a host Javascript/Typescript application:

 - open standalone dashboards,
 - open a dashboard application (e.g., global filter) and dashboards,
-- open two dashboards that communicate to each other via events.
+- open two dashboards that communicate to each other via events,
+- open the server admin. console.

+### React 17.x vs React 18.x

+This example is built using React 17.x but you can use React 18.x instead (see `package.json`).

 ### Getting Started